 Although you won’t be seeing anyone, I’ve found it is important for my frame of mind to make my bed, have a shower and get dressed every morning.
 Psychologically, this helps me to differentiate between leisure and work time.
 My mindset is better and I feel like I have achieved something.

-Once you’ve make your bed, you’ve completed your first task of the day.
+Once you’ve made your bed, you’ve completed your first task of the day.
 This might only be a small achievement, but it sets the right tone for the rest of day.

 Have a project